 Others see these pink stones as symbolic of love, emotive complexity, compassion, and gentility.
 Those who believe these stones are symbolic of love see them as fitting gifts for wives, girlfriends, and other special loved ones, for important life events, such as birthdays and anniversaries.

 On the same note, there is a growing trend to give pink sapphire rings as engagement rings.
 The stone may just as well serve as a symbolic intonation of eternal love and devotion, making it ideal for this purpose.

 There is also an argument that the light pink color of these types of sapphires represents truth and integrity.
 Additionally, these pink stones have sometimes been symbolically compared to lotus flowers, which themselves are indicative of wisdom and innate knowledge.

 Another symbolic trend lends itself to interpreting these sapphires as charms of protection and luck.
-Some of our pink sapphire necklaces bear “evil eye” charms, which are said to protect against negative or harmful energies.
+Some of our pink sapphire necklaces bear “evil eye” charms, which are said to protect against negative energies.

 How to Assess Quality and Value in a Pink Sapphire

 There are many ways to assess the value of sapphire jewelry, pink or otherwise.